 Need to contact Paul & Sarah?
 Email email@example.com.

 For over 20 years, Paul and Sarah – originators of the Elm Street Economy concept – have been advocates for creating healthy, balanced and fulfilling ways of living and working.
-They co-direct Let’s Live Local, a non-profit organization whose purpose is to prepare their community for a sustainable future.
+They co-founded Let’s Live Local, a non-profit organization whose purpose is to prepare their community for a sustainable future.
 Let’s Live Local is recognized as a Transition Initiative.
-Paul and Sarah offer consulting and training to communities and organizations seeking to revitalize their community for a resilient, sustainable future.
+Paul offers consulting and training to communities and organizations seeking to revitalize their community for a resilient, sustainable future.

 Prior to their work together as authors, speakers and trainers, the Edwards enjoyed individual careers: Sarah in private practice as a psychotherapist and Paul as an attorney, CEO, and public affairs consultant.